Dark-CLI/kaleem-web/src/pages/about.md

 We envision a future where Iraqi ingenuity is a source of pride and progress.
 A future where our homes are not just smart, but wise.
 Where technology serves our families, protects our privacy, and strengthens our communities.

-From a single apartment in Basra to a sprawling development in Baghdad, we are building more than connected homes.
+From a single apartment in Baghdad to a sprawling development in Basra, we are building more than connected homes.
 We are building the framework for a more independent, innovative, and articulate future.

 Next: [See Our Solutions](/solutions)